« BackWorking Turing Machineideas.lego.comSubmitted by ludovicianul 2 years ago

 In general a fantastic book.

-• jrmg a year ago
+• jrmg 2 years ago

 I loved reading this!
 Brought back a lot of memories.
 Thanks for posting.

-• fifilura a year ago
+• fifilura 2 years ago

 I remember getting help from my grandfather sending a mail to Denmark complaining that the rubber bands in some model broke, and they were not easily replaceable with regular rubber bands.